Once in a Blue Moon

 Well, I better stop now while I can before I start to gush even more.
 Yes, like all of her books, it was funny, heartbreaking, suspenseful, romantic, and satisfying.
 In many ways, this was her best book yet.
 It’s a triumph of character and relationship building.
 And one of the best dogs too.

 P.S.
-And the icing on the cake is we get a peek or two at how the London family of her last novel is up to.**5 stars out of 5**
+And the icing on the cake is we get a peek or two at what the London family of her last novel is up to.**5 stars out of 5**

 June 13, 2020